 - are above-level readers are partner reading differentiated text at their level.

 Project the decodable reader on the whiteboard for all to see and follow along.
-Teacher prompts students to whisper read the page for individual practice.
+The teacher prompts students to whisper read the page for individual practice.

-Then point to the first word on the projected page and prompts, “Ready, read.“ Teacher points to the words as students read, and teacher voice is off.
-If students need support with a word, teacher will point to the beginning of that word and prompts, “Sound.”
+Then point to the first word on the projected page and prompt, “Ready, read.”
+The teacher points to the words as students read, and teacher’s voice is off.
+If students need support with a word, the teacher will point to the beginning of that word and prompt, “Sound.”
 If the word is a sight word, the teacher prompts, “Sight word.”

 Notice the following of the Prompt and Guide Method: